-Port Royal is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Port Royal is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Port Royal is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Port Royal who work in sales jobs (39.66%), office and administrative support (24.14%), and personal care services (5.17%).

 One downside of living in Port Royal, however, is that residents on average have to contend with a long commute, spending on average 41.86 minutes every day commuting to work.

-Being a small town, Port Royal does not have a public transit system used by locals to get to and from work.
+Port Royal is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Port Royal is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.47% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Port Royal is somewhat higher than in the average US city of 21.84%: 26.47% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Port Royal in 2022 was $34,503, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $138,012 for a family of four.
 However, Port Royal contains both very wealthy and poor people as well.